 - 3 tablespoons brown sugar

-- 1 and 1/2 teaspoons kosher salt
+- 1 1/2 teaspoons kosher salt

 - 3 tablespoons cooked brown rice

-- 1 and 1/2 tablespoons honey
+- 1 1/2 tablespoons honey

 - 1/2 cup buttermilk

-- 1 tablespoon poppy seeds or rolled oats, for sprinkling
+- 1 tablespoon poppy seeds or rolled oats for sprinkling

-- The day before baking, prepare the soaker: In a small bowl, combine the cornmeal, rolled oats, and wheat bran.
+- The day before baking, prepare the soaker.
+In a small bowl, combine the cornmeal, rolled oats, and wheat bran.
 Pour the 1/4 cup water over the top of the grains, stir, and cover the bowl with plastic wrap.
 Let the soaker sit overnight at room temperature.

 - In a small bowl, combine the warm water and yeast.
 Let stand until yeast is foamy, about 5 minutes.
 (If the yeast does not foam, it did not activate properly and this step will need to be repeated.)

 - In a separate bowl, combine the soaker, brown rice, honey, and buttermilk.
 Add to the dry ingredients.
-Add the yeast and water mixture to the dry ingredients, then mix with the paddle attachment (or a wooden spoon) on low speed until combined and the dough forms a rough, shaggy ball.
+Add the yeast and water mixture to the dry ingredients, then mix with the paddle attachment (or a wooden spoon) at a low speed until combined and the dough forms a rough, shaggy ball.

 - Coat a large mixing bowl with cooking spray.
-Place the dough in the bowl, cover with plastic wrap, and let rise in a warm, draft-free place for 90 minutes to 2 and 1/2 hours, until dough has doubled in bulk.
+Place the dough in the bowl, cover with plastic wrap, and let rise in a warm, draft-free place for 90 minutes to 2 and 1/2 hours, until the dough has doubled in bulk.
 (Press two fingers gently into the dough.
 If the indent stays and does not spring back, the dough is ready).

 - Lightly grease an 8 x 4-inch loaf pan.
 Dump the dough out onto a lightly floured surface and pat it into a rectangle that is about 6-inches wide and 10-inches long.
 Press out any large bubbles.

 - Starting with the short (6-inch) end of the rectangle, roll the dough into a log, pulling the dough tightly as you go.
 To shape the log to fit the pan, fold each end of the log towards the roll seam so that the log is the same length as the loaf pan.
 Pinch ends into place.
-Place log in the pan, seam side down, and gently press the dough down with the back of your hand so that it is evenly spread.
+Place the log in the pan, seam side down, and gently press the dough down with the back of your hand so that it is evenly spread.